DevExpress/testcafe-browser-tools/README.md

 [![Build Status](https://travis-ci.org/superroma/testcafe-browser-natives.svg)](https://travis-ci.org/superroma/testcafe-browser-natives)

 Testcafe Browser Natives is a TestCafe library for performing platform-dependent actions on browser windows.
 Working with browsers is specific for each operating system and requires native code to deal with.
 Since TestCafe supports painless and simple installation, this package encapsulates pre-built binaries for all supported platforms and JS-wrappers around them.
-This helps us avoid running *post-npm-install* build actions on end-user machines.
+This helps end-users avoid running *post-npm-install* build actions.

 #Build Process
-To build the native binaries from source files, execute the gulp task corresponding to your operating system:
+To build native binaries from source files, execute the gulp task corresponding to your operating system:
 ```
 'build-win'
 'build-mac'